-- Submit an application for admission to the Enrollment Services Office at SIC indicating ADN/RN as your major.

-- Be a high school graduate

-or equivalent.
-Submission

-of an official high school

-transcript or GED/high school

-equivalency certificate is

-required.
-Have official copies

-of all college transcripts sent to

-the Enrollment Services Office.

-- 3. Be currently enrolled in an approved Practical Nursing program that will be completed prior to ADN enrollment OR submit a copy of a current unencumbered Illinois LPN

-- license.
-Transcripts will provide proof of completion of the Practical Nursing program. - Take a standardized prenursing examination which will measure general education achievement.
+- 1. Submit an application for admission to the Enrollment Services Office at SIC indicating ADN/RN as your major. - 2.
+Be a high school graduate or equivalent.
+Submission of an official high school transcript or GED/high school equivalency certificate is required.
+Have official copies of all college transcripts sent to the Enrollment Services Office. - 3.
+Be currently enrolled in an approved Practical Nursing program that will be completed prior to ADN enrollment OR submit a copy of a current unencumbered Illinois LPN license.
+Transcripts will provide proof of completion of the Practical Nursing program. - 4.
+Take a standardized prenursing examination which will measure general education achievement.
 Refer to the ADN application packet for information pertaining to minimum score requirements for the pre-entrance exam, the TEAS, Assessment Technologies Institute (ATI), as well as exam fees.
-Register to take the TEAS exam at Southeastern Illinois College through the Student Success Center by contacting 618-252-5400 ext.
-2442. - 5.
-Attend a mandatory advisement meeting regarding the Associate Degree Nursing program.
-Associate Degree program advisement packets and applications will be provided at the advisement meeting. \Required attendance documented by advisement attendance form. - 6.
-Submit an application for the Associate Degree Nursing program.
+Register to take the TEAS exam at Southeastern Illinois College through the Testing Center located in Student Success Center by contacting 618-252-5400 ext.
+2442. - Attend a mandatory advisement meeting regarding the Associate Degree Nursing program.
+Associate Degree program advisement packets and applications will be provided at the advisement meeting. \Required attendance documented by advisement attendance form.

+- Submit an application for the 6.
+Associate Degree Nursing program.
+Applications will be completed online; a link will be provided at sic.edu/ apply.
 The applicant's file must be completed by the deadline date to be considered for acceptance.
-The deadline for the fall program is March 31 each year.
+The deadline for the fall program is March 31 (or the last business day of March) each year.
 Contact the Nursing Office at ext.
-2331 for further information or with questions concerning deadlines. - Complete ALL pre-requisite courses with a grade of "C" or better before entering courses. - Applicant files will be evaluated and rank ordering of those with complete files will be done.
+2331 for further information or with questions concerning deadlines. - Complete ALL pre-requisite courses with a grade of "C" or better before entering corenursing courses. - Applicant files will be evaluated and rank ordering of those with complete files will be done.